 Join Longhaulpaul as he attempts to make a difference in the lives of MS patients who face challenges on a daily basis as a patient advocate.
 Paul is also fighting for a cure so that he and others might someday go to bed without fear they may wake to find their ability to ride a motorcycle, drive a car, work, or even walk has been cruelly taken away.

-Updates and rider standings will be posted here and on the National MS Society Fundraising Site, and registered riders will have access to a private group MS5000 Facebook page.
+Updates and rider standings will be posted here and on the National MS Society Fundraising Site, as well as the now public group page on Facebook.
+Registered riders will have access to a Rider’s Only MS5000 page to upload their receipts and fuel logs.

 The MS5000 can be run during your regular commute, daily rides, weekend trips, or during other long distance rides or events.
 Any documented miles ridden by the rider during these dates will count.
 As long as each is documented appropriately, the mileage could be from multiple bikes.
 Each bike would have to have it’s own fuel log and receipts.
 Mileage starts at the first fuel receipt for additional bikes.
 Any brand of motorcycle, scooter, or trike is welcome.